 The Cultural Habits Survey is a sample-based survey that sheds light on the population's consumption of cultural and leisure activities.
 The survey shows how many people participate in and make use of cultural activities.

-The following cultural areas are covered by the study: - Music - Performing arts - Visual arts - Films and series - News, museums and other exhibitions - Literature - Library use - Digital games - Exercise and sporting events - Leisure activities - Volunteer work
+The following cultural areas are covered by the study: - Music - Performing arts - Visual arts - Films and series - News - Museums and other exhibitions - Cultural heritage - Literature - Library use - Digital games - Exercise and sporting events - Leisure activities - Volunteer work

 It is participation in the aforementioned cultural and leisure activities and not the self-exercising culture that is illuminated in the study, apart from the areas physical exercise and volunteer work.
 Based on the above-mentioned cultural areas, the cultural habits study generally covers the following questions:

 However, not all of the above issues will be relevant to all cultural activities.
 Frequency is estimated using two scales.
 For certain cultural activities, e.g. films and series, frequency is asked regarding the last week.
 For other cultural activities, e.g. cinema visits, theater or visual arts, questions are asked about the frequency of consumption over the past three months.
 The intensity of citizens' participation in cultural activities etc. is estimated using questions of frequency of participation and / or the volume of the activity in question, e.g. number of visits to libraries or museums.